-Old High Shield Self Catering Cottage, Northumberland UK
+Old High Shield Cottage, Hadrian's Wall, Northumberland

-Old High Shield is situated half way along Hadrian’s Wall, lying just half a mile south of its highest point where the Wall crosses the Pennines close to Rapishaw Gap.
-It is at this point that the wall follows the natural line of the Whin Sill, a dramatic escarpment of ancient igneous rock.
-The surrounding countryside is breathtaking and many of the Wall’s most iconic sites are found within easy walking distance of the cottage.
+The cottage is located half way along Hadrian’s Wall, lying half a mile south of where the wall crosses the Pennines near Rapishaw Gap.
+This stretch of the Wall follows the natural line of the Whin Sill, a dramatic escarpment of ancient igneous rock.
+Many of the Wall’s most iconic sites are found within easy walking distance of the cottage.
 From the cottage you can walk north to Hadrian’s Wall or to the south to Vindolanda, the village of Bardon Mill and onto the river Tyne.

 Getting to Old High Shield Cottage is easy.
 The cottage lies a few miles north of the A69 main and on the Roman military road.
 Regional train and bus services run to the local village of Bardon Mill and from there it is a 45 minute cross-country walk.
 In the summer, the 122AD Hadrian's Wall Bus runs from the local market town of Hexham along the B6318 Military Road to the Once Brewed Visitors Centre one mile west of the cottage.